Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 5, 2025 ...

 Five Stages of Beef

 We rode down the Bluewater highway towards Galveston, and the rain got worse, with minor flooding and the threat of lightning.
-On the seawall in Galveston, it started storming in earnest.
-A lightning bolt striking the gulf a little ways off shore was a good enough warning for us to find a restaurant, get a meal and warm up.
+On the Seawall in Galveston, it started storming in earnest.
+A lightning bolt striking the Gulf a little ways offshore was warning enough for us to find a restaurant, get a meal and warm up.

-I'm sure everyone's heard of the five stages of grief.
+I'm sure everyone has heard of the five stages of grief.
 I'm referring to denial, anger, bargaining, depression, and finally, acceptance.
-Originally presented about death, it was soon realized that these stages are felt by most people for any disappointing news.
+Originally presented about death, researchers soon realized that most people feel these stages for any disappointing news.

 I walked back and forth on the side of that freeway several times without finding her phone.
 We definitely went through the five stages of grief.
 I went through the stages on my rainy ride with my friend Scott along the Grand Tour of Texas.

-My first awareness of rain possibility was seeing dark clouds on the horizon as I left the house.
+My first awareness of the possibility of rain was seeing dark clouds on the horizon as I left the house.
 Denial was in full force.
 They were southwest from my general intended route, and I thought "they may not be rain clouds".
-Fifteen minutes into the trip they were looking ominous.
-Still in denial I reasoned that they didn't look all that bad, maybe a sprinkle.
+Fifteen minutes into the trip, they were looking ominous.
+Still in denial, I reasoned that they didn't look all that bad-maybe a sprinkle.

 Denial turned to anger when it started coming down heavily.
-It got worse as the road was covered with mud.
+It got worse as mud covered the road.
 I'm mad now as I'd just washed my motorcycle and didn't want to get it dirty.
 A sudden red light on this county road caused a slippery, sliding stop in the slime.
 Cursing ensued.

-A half dozen miles further down this slimy road, I was bargaining.
+A half-dozen miles farther down this slimy road, I was bargaining.
 Okay, if the rain will stop, I swear I'll be more careful in the future before I take off.
 Honest ...
 I'll listen to the predictions!

 Depression.
 Rain had trickled down the back of my helmet and dripped onto my shirt collar under my Aerostich suit.
 Cold rain.

-My gloves and shoes were waterlogged.
+Water soaked my gloves and boots.
 How much worse can it get?!
 About 15 feet of mud, standing water several inches deep on the Bluewater highway, and an unexpected squall with major lightning not more than a couple hundred yards nearby.

 Settle Down There, Chipper

-We drank our hot coffees and slowly warmed up.
+We drank our hot coffee and slowly warmed up.
 Both of us enjoyed a Texas meal we should all avoid: greasy, cheesy, salty, and double portions.
 Dang it tasted good.

-The rain had ended by the time we suited back up and headed for home.
+The rain had ended by the time we suited back up and headed home.
 My motorcycle was an absolute mess.
-First stop was going to be a quarter wash with pressurized soapy spray.
+First stop was going to be a coin-op wash with pressurized soapy spray.

-Dirt and mud all over the swing arm and wheels and front of the motor.
+Dirt and mud were all over the swingarm and wheels and the front of the motor.
 My bike has a short tail section so mud had splattered the back of my Aerostich.
 We were smiling nonetheless.

 A Motorcycle Grand Tour Of Texas, Um ...
 Toast

 Maybe it wasn't the best day to ride the Grand Tour of Texas but we'll try again.
-What catastrophes have you experienced that could've been avoided?
+What catastrophes could you have avoided?
 Your input is invited.
 Leave a comment and/or write an article!

 Thoughts gone wild?
 Write an article!